eurocontrol-asu/open_alaqs/README.md

 # Updating OpenALAQS database

 The folder `db_updates` contains scripts that update some of the OpenALAQS tables.
+The old version of the OpenALAQS database needs to be inside the folder.
+All other files (.csv and .xslx) needed for the update should also be inside the folder.

 - The script `update_default_aircraft` creates a new aircraft table based on a list of most frequently used aircraft types.
 The following commands should be used to run the script: